ctron/hcloud-okd-setup/letsencrypt/README.md

 **Note:** If you think Let's encrypt is awesome, then please consider donating:
           https://letsencrypt.org/donate/

+Set up the config file and then run:

+    ./create_cert.sh cluster00

+Or, if you want to create more than one (in the form of `clusterNN`):

+    ./create_cert.sh $(seq -f "cluster%02.f" 20)

 ## Some details

 This setup will re-use the same wildcard certificate for all cluster instances.